mvnrsa/livewire-live-google-charts/README.md

 ```
 ```
 @lagoonScripts('en')
+// or
 @lagoonScripts({{ app()->getLocale() }})
 ```

 ## Obtaining the Data
-The package uses a cached query builder to query the database and fetch the data.
-Actually only the query, bindings and connection is cached because we can not cache the builder class(es) between requests.
+The package uses a cached query builder (or any external data source) to query the database and fetch the data.
+Actually only the query, bindings and connection is cached because we can not cache the builder class(es)
+between requests.

 You have to start by prepairing a builder that will fetch your data every time the data needs to be refreshed.